 3 Ways To Setup ADB and Fastboot Drivers on Windows

-Here is the step-by-step guide to setup ADB (Android Debug Bridge) and fastboot Drivers on Windows using three different methods including Android SDK.
+Here is the step-by-step guide to installing the Android ADB (Android Debug Bridge) and fastboot drivers on Windows using three different methods including Android SDK.

 Android SDK developed by Google for Android developers.
 However, we as regular Android users also need it certain cases like Bootloader unlocking, rooting, flashing a custom recovery (TWRP or CWM) on your Android device.
 You cannot flash any of these files unless you’ve first setup the Android ADB and fastboot drivers on your PC.

 The guide and tools shared can be used on Windows 11, Windows 10 and Windows 7 without any issues.